reinhart1010/shift/note/about-me.md

 ## Transhumanism and Cyberpunk

 These two common things have been attributed to our lives have endangered Reinhart’s own self image.
-Because it is (see Romans 1:18-32, those who changed the glory of the God will be abandoned by God to do foolish things)
+Because it is (see Romans 1:18-32, those who changed the glory of the God will be abandoned by God to do foolish things).

+Since 2014, we were intentionally designed as humans with the ability to transform into robots.
+Unlike Iron Man, *our flesh becomes the metal*.
+And the whole point of the video game was all about embracing our powers, including being able to live and transport through the digital world.

+We were practicing [transhumanism](https://en.wikipedia.org/wiki/Transhumanism) after all, and soon realized that we were created as a product of Reinhart’s false self-image.